Sudden Vision Changes and Fear of Retinal Detachment

 Seeing a retinal specialist

 When I went to the retinal specialist, thankfully, he said it was mild retinal degeneration, but not a huge cause for concern.
-With that said, he did mention if I had symptoms such as blurred lines, stars, flashes, extra floaters, etc. to head to the emergency room right away.
-These are typically symptoms of retinal detachment.
+With that said, he did mention if I had symptoms such as blurred lines, stars, flashes, extra floaters, etc., I should head to the emergency room right away.
+These are typical symptoms of retinal detachment.
 Retinal detachment is quite serious and can cause blindness within hours to days, and typically requires emergency surgery.

 Worry over retinal detachment